-Overall, the report shows how it has never been more important to protect the environment, and it has never been more deadly.
-It calls on national governments and the international community to act urgently to protect the environment and the citizens who defend it.
+Global Witness is calling on national governments and the international community to act urgently to protect the environment and the people who defend it.